 8.6 – Arbitration.
 Revise so that arbitration is held in D.C.
 Also, revise the penultimate sentence on p.
 9 as follows:

-The third arbitrator shall be a person who has over eight years professional experience in Energy-related transactions and who has not previously been employed by either Party and does not have a direct financial interest in either Party or the subject matter of the arbitration.
+The arbitrators shall be persons who have over eight years professional experience in Energy-related transactions and who have not previously been employed or retained by either Party, other than as an arbitrator or mediator, and do not have a direct financial interest in either Party or the subject matter of the arbitration.

 Also, delete the penultimate sentence in Section 8.6.

 Definitions